Plaza Cervantes: Surrounding buildings and structures

-Owing to its status as a financial center in its heyday, a number of notable buildings and structures have been built in and around the vicinity of Plaza Cervantes, including some of Manila's tallest buildings at the time.
+Owing to its status as a financial center in its heyday, a number of notable buildings and structures have been built in and around the vicinity of Plaza de Cervantes, including some of Manila's tallest buildings at the time.
 The most notable building currently standing is the Mariano Uy Chaco Building, built in 1914 and said to be Manila's first skyscraper.
 Designed by American architect Samuel E. Rowell in the Art Nouveau style, and including a distinctive clock tower, it was the headquarters for Uy Chaco and Sons, a hardware company which imported goods from the United States for local distribution.
-Beside it is the Geronimo de los Reyes Building, also known as the Edificio Soriano.
+Beside it is the Geronimo de los Reyes Building, also known as the Edificio A. Soriano.
 Designed by Juan Nakpil, the building later came to the ownership of industrialist Andrés Soriano, becoming the headquarters for his eponymous conglomerate and later buying out neighboring buildings for its expansion, with the expansions designed by Andrés Luna de San Pedro.
 The building at the time also hosted the Franco-era Spanish consulate, owing to Soriano's Francoist sympathies, as well as the law firm Dewitt, Perkins, and Ponce-Enrile, where Alfonso Ponce Enrile, father of Juan Ponce Enrile, was a partner.
 Damaged in the Battle of Manila and subsequently restored, the building is presently abandoned.

 Across from the Mariano Uy Chaco Building on the corner with Plaza Moraga was the Insular Life Building, built on the site of a former Chinese cemetery and rising taller to become Manila's tallest pre-war structure.
 Likewise designed by Andrés Luna de San Pedro, it was known for the distinctive eagle on its pinnacle.
-Originally built as the headquarters of the Insular Life Assurance Company, the Philippines' first indigenous life insurance company, it also hosted the trading floor of the Manila Stock Exchange (now the Philippine Stock Exchange), as well as the studios of colonial-era radio station KZRM (now DZRB-AM).
+Originally built as the headquarters of the Insular Life Assurance Company, the Philippines' first own life insurance company, it also hosted the trading floor of the Philippine Stock Exchange, as well as the studios of colonial-era radio station KZRM (now DZRB-AM).
 Also damaged in the Battle of Manila and subsequently restored, the building was later demolished after Insular Life relocated to Makati in 1962.